×

 We asked people in Battambang if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Battambang, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Dress modestly, especially when visiting temples or religious sites, as revealing clothing is considered disrespectful.
 Avoid touching someone's head or pointing your feet at someone, as both are considered rude.
 It's also considered impolite to touch or move a monk's belongings without permission.
 If you're invited to a Cambodian home, remember to remove your shoes before entering.
 When it comes to dining etiquette, wait to be told where to sit and try to finish all the food on your plate as leaving food uneaten can be seen as wasteful.
 Avoid discussing politics and the country's past, particularly the Khmer Rouge regime, as these topics can be sensitive.
-Lastly, always ask for permission before taking photographs of people, especially monks and children," said one expat in Battambang.
+Lastly, always ask for permission before taking photographs of people, especially monks and children," said one expat who made the move to Battambang.

 About the Author